 Snow is flying out from and around the tread of everyone’s Tires.
 Difficult to see where one is going, on the road/trail pathway or venturing off the trail.
 Still climbing up the mountain, still spitting out some snow from the lugs on the Tires.
 Mostly the Tires are working well, gripping into the snow for traction to keep us moving forward to the destination, the tree cleared landing area above.

 First truck to the designated turn around point.
-Second truck stalled out 60 feet from the end of trail turn around zone.
+Second truck stalled out 60 feet from the end of the trail turn around zone.
 Brakes applied, so the truck will not roll back down road/trail, this is where one needs a good emergency brake, It’s a standard gear shift on the floor.
 The owner tried to restart the engine no luck.
-Engine turned over good but a no start condition.
+Engine turned over good but a no-start condition.
 Okay, pop the hood, right away the smell of gasoline.
-Remove air cleaner assembly and allow raw gas to evaporate and dry out flooded area in the carburetor.
+Remove air cleaner assembly and allow raw gas to evaporate and dry out flooded areas in the carburetor.

 Waited for about 10-15 minutes, talked over the situation and the rest of our plans while the snow was filling in our tracks we made on the way up here.
 Hoped in the truck hit the key to start, heard a grunt and pop then we had a running engine.
 Put the air cleaner assembly back in place close the hood.
 Starting from a stop on quite an incline did prove to be a bit of a challenge, in the 1-foot deep plus snow.
 Wheels spinning and digging down into a rut, we had to stop the forward movement going nowhere.